 One of the largest difficulties for American recycling programs has been the changes in China’s policy for importing recycled materials globally.

-According to officials from Waste Management, one of the largest processors of recycling in the country and the seventh-largest exporter of all goods by volume in the U.S., China used to consume 50% of all paper and plastic recycled in the world, with 13.2 million tons a year being imported from the U.S.
+According to officials from Waste Management, one of the largest processors of recycling in the country and the seventh-largest exporter of all goods by volume in the U.S., China at one point a few years ago used to consume 50% of all paper and plastic recycled in the world, with 13.2 million tons a year being imported from the U.S.

 But with the passage of China’s National Sword policy, mixed paper and plastic imports are banned, and the country may halt imports of all international recycled materials by 2020.